esauvisky/text-generation-webui-testing/README.md

 - GPT-NeoXT 4-bits (GPTQv1/v2)
 - 8 bit threshold hardcoded to 1.5 for now (Pre 7.0 compute)
 - load 4-bit lora from web ui
-- V1 Models work in --autograd
+- V1 Models work in --autograd (declare with --v1)
 - V2 Models work in both.
 - Offloading is untested
 - Probably not as fast as the old version (still figuring this out)